hetp1104/myonsite-api/README.md

 - `ECS_CLUSTER` and `ECS_SERVICE` (created by Terraform)
 - `VPC_ID` – ID of your VPC
 - `PUBLIC_SUBNETS` – JSON list of public subnet IDs
-- `PRIVATE_SUBNETS` – JSON list of private subnet IDs
+- `PRIVATE_SUBNETS` – JSON list of private subnet IDs (optional)

-The ECS tasks are launched in the specified private subnets without a public IP address.
+If private subnets are provided, the ECS tasks are launched in them without a public IP address.
+Otherwise the tasks run in the public subnets.

 ## Environment Variables